shreyaa-1702/Churn-Analysis/README.md

 ### **Telecom Customer Churn Analysis Using Power BI**

 #### 📌 **Project Overview**
-This project analyzes customer churn for a **telecom company** using **Power BI**, identifying key factors influencing churn and providing insights to reduce customer attrition.
+This project analyzes customer churn for a **telecom company** using **Power BI**, identifying key factors influencing churn and providing insights to reduce customer churn.

 #### 🔍 **Key Variables**
 The dataset includes essential customer details such as: